WICG/manifest-incubations/tabbed-mode-explainer.md

 These could be supported by adding more display override values, e.g., `window-controls-overlay-tabbed`, but this doesn’t scale well if many more display modes are added in the future.

 Another solution is to allow apps to create custom display modes.
 See the [Display Mode Override Proposal](https://github.com/WICG/display-override/blob/main/explainer.md#custom-display-mode-names-with-display-modifiers-style-specification) for more detail.

+## Interaction with Launch Handler API

+The [Launch Handler API](https://wicg.github.io/web-app-launch/) lets sites sites redirect app launches into existing app windows to prevent duplicate windows being opened.
+When a tabbed app sets `"client_mode": "navigate-new"`, app launches will open a new tab in an existing app window.

 ## Security and Privacy